erfan-seifi/erfan-seifi/README.md

 ### About Me
 I am Erfan, a computer engineer with a passion for machine learning, software, data science, and embedded systems.
-I enjoy working on projects involving computer vision and time series analysis.
+I am skilled in SQL, Tableau and Python and I enjoy working on projects involving computer vision and time series analysis.

 More specifically I am motivated to work with AI models (including Generative models, LLMs, Real Time Object Detection & Tracking) and apply them to the web applications.